In its crude form, marketing can be defined as,

 What’s the need for B2B events?

 There are many types of B2B events so it depends whether there is going to be a big product launch or a decision-making process or product distribution (including both the strategy & implementation).
 Depending on the reasons, B2B can be wither a conference for knowledge sharing tech, non-tech, etc. or a sales meet or exhibition for lead generation using the products.

 Apart from the event activities like conferences, discussions, speeches, etc. such events help businesses to have in-person meetings.
 They can meet and discuss the ways in which they can benefit each other’s organization.

 Since this is the place for interaction of businesses, it is necessary that you have an ample audience.
 You need various companies to be at your event in order to ensure that it is a success.
 Depending on the size of your event, you need everybody from startups to multinational conglomerates.

 Now connecting the two dots, let us frame our previous question differently.

-How do you make people click the register button for your event, or better, fulfill the registration process?
+How do you make people click the register button for your event, or better, fulfill the event registration process?

 Let us discuss a few ways in which that can be done.

 1. Make your event a necessity for your potential attendees.